 Postdoctoral Fellowship in Implementation Research in Mental Health and Substance Use Disorder Treatment

 The Penn Center for Mental Health (CMH) at the University of Pennsylvania Perelman School of Medicine invites applications for post-doctoral fellowships.
-This one-of-a-kind interdisciplinary training program at the intersection of implementation science, public policy, and mental health provides an excellent opportunity for social scientists to improve their knowledge of implementation science, behavioral economics, public mental health systems, qualitative and quantitative research methods, and how to conduct research that can address the needs of our traditionally underserved citizens.
+This one-of-a-kind interdisciplinary training program at the intersection of implementation science, public policy, and mental health provides an excellent opportunity for social scientists to improve their knowledge of implementation science, behavioral economics, public mental health systems, qualitative and quantitative research methods, and how to conduct research that can address the needs of citizens at increased risk for mental health and substance use disorders.
 The center’s research addresses the needs of individuals with psychiatric and developmental disabilities across the lifespan.
-Penn CMH has a longstanding commitment to postdoctoral training, and offers a unique environment in which to train early-stage investigators.
-Over the past four decades, faculty have collaborated closely with community agencies, including Philadelphia’s Departments of Health and Behavioral Health and the School District of Philadelphia.
-Through these partnerships, we have created unique opportunities to embed postdoctoral trainees in the settings in which they hope to conduct research.
+For clinicians-in-training, we offer opportunities to accrue supervised hours toward licensure and to contribute to community training projects and clinical programs.
+Penn CMH has a longstanding commitment to postdoctoral training, and offers a unique environment in which to train early-stage investigators and clinicians.
+Over the past four decades, faculty have collaborated closely with community agencies, including Philadelphia’s Departments of Health and Behavioral Health, the School District of Philadelphia, and the early intervention system.
+Through these partnerships, we have created unique opportunities to embed postdoctoral trainees in the settings in which they hope to ultimately work independently.

-Through our partnership with Penn’s Center for Health Incentives and Behavioral Economics (CHIBE), trainees also can learn about and apply psychological insights and methods of behavior change to implementation science in mental health.
-While these methods and related opportunities are particularly germane to our NIMH-funded T32 and projects funded through our NIMH-funded ALACRITY Center (P50), they are available to all postdocs in our center, in consultation with their primary mentors.
+Through our partnership with the Penn Implementation Science Center (PISCE), trainees also can learn about and apply psychological insights and methods of behavior change to implementation science in mental health.
+While these methods and related opportunities are particularly germane to our NIMH-funded T32, they are available to all postdocs in our center, in consultation with their primary mentors.

 In addition to mentorship, postdoctoral fellows will have many resources and opportunities available to them, including:

-- Developing an individualized research program under the mentorship from a core faculty member and secondary mentorship from other faculty in the broader Penn community.
+- Developing an individualized professional development plan under the mentorship from a core faculty member and secondary mentorship from other faculty in the broader Penn community.

 - Participation in coursework specific to the fellow’s individualized needs assessment.